Mount Hull - Lower SW Face (Oroville) Rock Climbing

 Far Tortuga - Oldest routes on Hull (pre-fire development)

-There are several possible access points - the shorter more direct ones are by permission of landowner, on an individual basis only - the only public access is from the north (from Whistler Canyon Trailhead, turning right off of trail #100 after about 3/4 mile and heading through the South Canyon for about a mile to the north end of the SW face ("Far Tortuga"), or from the County Gravel pit about a mile south of Whistler Canyon Trailhead, which reduces the approach by about two miles);
+Currently, the only public access is from the north - from Whistler Canyon Trailhead, turning right off of trail #100 after about 3/4 mile and heading through the South Canyon for about a mile to the north end of the SW face ("Far Tortuga"), or from the County Gravel pit about a mile south of Whistler Canyon Trailhead, which reduces the approach by about two miles (it's public property but not officially an access-point/trail-head), so use at your own risk (there's a gate into the gravel pit which may get locked on you...).

 Days w Precip